jorbDehmel/oak/README.md

 ## Packages

 The `package!(WHAT)` macro imports a package.
 If it is not yet installed on the compiling device, it can be cloned via Git by using `acorn --install PACKAGE_URL`.
 You can update or reinstall a package via `acorn --reinstall PACKAGE_URL`.
+A few packages have known URLs, meaning you can just say `acorn --install NAME`, rather than the full URL.
+Installed packages keep their files in `/usr/include/oak/NAME`.
+Note: You can use `--install` or `-S`.

 ### Creating Packages